Shop by

 Yes, FPR 7 provides effective filtration suitable for most residential settings, offering a good balance between air quality and airflow.

-No, MERV 11 is suitable for homes and is recommended for households. improving indoor air quality without significantly affecting airflow.
-But for a reliable filtration MERV 13 is the best filters for allergies.
+No, MERV 11 is suitable for homes and is recommended for households with allergy sufferers or pets, effectively improving indoor air quality without significantly affecting airflow.